lu-zero/voldemort/README.md

 You can change the default settings by editing the `settings.yaml`.

 	layout_dirs :
-                  - layout		# directory inwhich base tempaltes reside
+                  - layout		# directory in which base templates reside
                   - include		# html code that can be included goes here posts_dir   : posts			# directory where you write posts post_url    : "%Y/%m/%d"	# url to posts.
 You can alter the order